jasonappah/sparc-judging-app/README.md

 - integrate with Challonge to pull next matches + send final results to Challonge
 - link to SPARC Judging Guidelines PDF
 - support SPARC Damage, Control, and Aggression Criteria
-- printable version of a judging
+- printable version of a judging sheet